Montmartre, Saskatchewan: Ecology

 Montmartre is located in the Aspen Parkland Ecoregion, one of Saskatchewan's 11 ecoregions.
 The Aspen Parkland separates the Boreal Forest in the north and the Grasslands in the south.
 Having been characterized by aspen poplars, oak groves, mixed tall shrub and scattered fescue grasslands prior to settlement, the Aspen Parkland is now largely made up of farmland.
 The natural vegetation is mainly spear grass, wheat grass, blue grama grass and sagebrush.
 The landscape is formed from glacial till characterized by short, steep slopes and many water-filled valleys, small lakes, ponds and sloughs that surround Montmartre, providing excellent conditions for waterfowl to thrive.

 Montmartre is located in between the Chapleau Lakes, just over two kilometres northeast and northwest of either lake.
 These two lakes are the biggest bodies of water in the Montmartre area and are the source of Moose Mountain Creek.

 Saskatchewan water supplies are currently facing a problem with the aquatic invasive species, the zebra and quagga mussels.
 These are highly invasive mussels that threaten aquatic habitats by competing with native species.
 The mussels act as water filters, removing microscopic plants and animals from the water, which limits the food sources for the native species.

 The wildlife around Montmartre is quite diverse, ranging from small rodents such as squirrels, gophers, and porcupines to big carnivores such as badgers, foxes, and coyotes.
 The white-tailed deer is the prominent species in the area, along with coyotes and the red fox.
 Many herbivores roam the area such as the snowshoe hare, the cottontail rabbit, the northern pocket gopher, and Franklin's ground squirrel.
 Prior to settlement, bison and pronghorn antelope were more common, as were predators such as wolves.
 Today, settlement and agriculture have caused many species, such as the bison, to become nearly extinct in the area.

 Industry

 The main source of industry in Montmartre is agriculture.
 The majority of the surrounding farmers grow various grain crops or raise livestock.
 The mineral soils in Saskatchewan have seven classifications.
 The soils of Montmartre are a category three.
 Categories one to three are rated the most suitable for long-term production of common, cultivated field crops.
 There were also 22 oil wells located within the Rural Municipality.
-As of November 2015, the village is serviced by two grocery stores: Montmartre Coop Food Store and Montmartre Coop Gas Bar & Convenience Store.
+As of November 2015, the village is serviced by two grocery stores.
 The community has a bank and a credit union.
 There are two restaurants and an assortment of retail and service-related ventures.